ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryHybrid/README.md

             StringLocalizerRoot.Builder.AddLibraryAssetSources(library);

             #region Snippet
-            // Create class without localizer
+            /// Create class without localizer
             MyClass myClass1 = new MyClass();

-            // Use culture that was provided with the class library CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
+            // Use the culture that was provided by with the class library (LibraryAssets) CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
             Console.WriteLine(myClass1.Do());